sensor-dream/APIVOF/guidelines/list-info/s-packs-in-system-fedora-34.md

 <summary>sos</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : A set of tools to gather troubleshooting information from a system
+Short desc    : A set of tools to gather troubleshooting information from a system
 URL          : https://github.com/sosreport/sos
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : Sos is a set of tools that gathers information about system
+Descript     : Sos is a set of tools that gathers information about system
              : hardware and configuration.
 The information can then be used for
              : diagnostic purposes and debugging.
 Sos is commonly used to help
              : support technicians and developers.